00VOID/flblog/content/sessions/session-23.md

 "They have it... the heart-stone...
 Iridne.
 Zytera sees... the spider feels every tremor in its web.
 You... your scent... you reek of its lesser kin.
 Warn the others.
 The four rubies...
 Stanengist."

 As his life fled, a psychic clap of energy erupted from his body, slamming into the minds of the companions and plunging them into a shared, chaotic nightmare.
-They were assaulted by a montage of terrifying visions: a crumbling fortress called **Weatherstone**, where a skeletal king sat on a throne, his hand gripping a sword that pulsed with dark power; a misty, ghost-filled valley known as the **Vale of the Dead**, where a one-eyed giant wept in sorrow and a latent power promised the only hope of healing their fractured spirits; a dark, subterranean laboratory where the very beast that had scarred Hearn was born from a vat of gore; and finally, through the Redrunner's own eyes, they saw the twisted obsidian fortress of **Alderstone** and the monstrous, spider-legged sorcerer-god, **Zytera**.
+They were assaulted by a montage of terrifying visions: a crumbling fortress called **Weatherstone**, where a skeletal king sat on a throne, his hand gripping a sword that pulsed with dark power; a misty, ghost-filled valley known as the **Vale of the Dead**, where a one-eyed giant wept in sorrow and a latent power promised the only hope of healing their fractured spirits; a dark, subterranean laboratory where the very beast that had scarred Hyrne was born from a vat of gore; and finally, through the Redrunner's own eyes, they saw the twisted obsidian fortress of **Alderstone** and the monstrous, spider-legged sorcerer-god, **Zytera**.
 As the vision ended, her voice scraped across their minds, a promise and a threat:

 **"Little sparks.
 You extinguished my failed copy.
 Now you have my attention."**